Team Building Activities That Will Revive Employee Productivity

 - Zoom: (no, not the awesome PBS show from the 1970’s and revised in the 1990’s): this one requires Istvan Banyai’s wordless, picture book entitled, “Zoom”.
 The book is filled with 30 sequential pictures that work together to form a narrative.
 For this activity, cut out the pictures and laminate to keep them from getting bent or ripped.
 Hand one picture to each participant and explain that they can’t show their picture to anyone else, all they can do is talk about it and explain what’s being featured in their picture.
 Have them try to get the group to place the pictures in sequential order without looking at one another’s picture.

 For something truly low-key, there’s nothing wrong with taking your employees out for dinner and drinks after a particularly rough day.
-They’ll appreciate knowing that their boss isn’t some stale coffee breath sorta person out to make their lives a living Hell.
-It all just comes down to interacting with coworkers and getting people excited about their job once again.
-How you do that though is completely up to you.
+They’ll appreciate knowing that their boss isn’t some stale coffee breath sort of person out to make their lives difficult.
+It all just comes down to interacting with coworkers and getting people excited about their job and co-workers.
+The activities you do are completely up to you!

 Do you have a favorite team building activity that you remember participating in?
 What advice do you have to managers planning an activity like this?
 Can you think of an awesome name for the LEGO activity?
 Sound off below!